Safe Water For All

 To help keep the public informed on the state of water in Wisconsin, the DNR is hosting the upcoming Safe Water For All Panel Series.
 Join us and use the resources on this page learn about some of the biggest threats to clean water in our state, what the DNR is doing to protect your health and solutions that we could implement today to ensure safe water for all.

-The DNR is hosting three panel discussions with experts on Wisconsin safe water topics.
-All three events will be broadcast on YouTube Live - no registration is needed.
+The DNR hosted three panel discussions with experts on Wisconsin safe water topics.
+All three events were broadcast on YouTube Live and are available below.

 Sept.
 10, 2021: Sowing the Seeds for Change